mdh266/PECS/README.md

 To generate a make file run to compile the code run:

 <code> cmake . -DDEAL_II_DIR="path to deal.II library" </code>

+On a mac, if you downloaded the binaries of deal.ii library instead run:

+<code> cmake . </code>

 Once this complete you can type: